ehrpg/qstar/docs/crisis.md

       <span data-bracket-top="Perks / Flaws / Race">Circumstance</span>
     </div>

+### Surprise Round

+If you attack an enemy who has not noticed you and is not combat ready, you gain an additional turn before actual combat starts.

 ## Actions

 Actions within a crisis require **action points** (AP) to be spent.